VikramP7/NeuralNetworkLibraryV5/README.md

 `Test(float[][] testInputs, float[][] testTargets, printProgress, resultType, resultPrintOptions)`: Provide this function with your testing data and the type of output (result) you expect and it will create an accuracy report of the neural network.

-*This is not very good documentation.
-The docstrings in the NeuralNetwork.java provide much better explainations*
+ :warning: *This is not very good documentation.
+The docstrings in the NeuralNetwork.java provide much better explainations.* :warning:

 [imgLink]: /img/Neural-Networks-Architecture.png
 [imgSampleMatrix]: /img//sample_matrix.png